-The practice kept up to date detailed electronic dental care records.
+The practice kept up to date detailed electronic and paper dental care records.
 They contained information about the patient's current dental needs and past treatment.
-We saw that the dentists carried out an assessment in line with recognised guidance from the FGDP.
+The dentists carried out an assessment in line with recognised guidance from the Faculty of General Dental Practice (FGDP).
 This was repeated at each examination in order to monitor any changes in the patient's oral health.
-We saw that the dentists used NICE guidance to determine a suitable recall interval for the patients.
-This takes into account the likelihood of the patient experiencing dental disease.
+The dentist used NICE guidance to determine a suitable recall interval for the patients.
+This takes into account the likelihood of the patient experiencing gum disease and dental decay.

-We reviewed information recorded in dental care records regarding the oral health assessments, treatment and advice given to patients.
-Clinical records were comprehensive and included details of the condition of the teeth, soft tissue lining the mouth, gums and any signs of mouth cancer and were in line with FGDP guidance.
+During the course of our inspection we discussed patient care with the dentists and checked dental care records to confirm the findings.
+Clinical records were comprehensive and included details of the condition of the teeth, soft tissue lining the mouth, gums and any signs of mouth cancer.

 Records showed patients were made aware of the condition of their oral health and whether it had changed since the last appointment.
 Medical history checks were updated by each patient every time they attended for treatment and entered in to their electronic dental care record.
 This included an update on their health conditions, current medicines being taken and whether they had any allergies.
+The practice used makers on the dental care records to highlight if a patient had a medical condition or was taking a medicine which could affect treatment.

-The practice used current guidelines and research in order to continually develop and improve its system of clinical risk management.
+The practice used current guidelines and research in order to continually develop and improve their system of clinical risk management.
 For example, following clinical assessment, the dentists followed the guidance from the FGDP before taking X-rays to ensure they were required and necessary.
-Justification for the taking of an x-ray, quality assurance (grading) and a detailed report was recorded in the patient's care record.
+Justification for the taking of an X-ray, quality assurance of each X-ray and a detailed report was recorded in the patient's care record.